xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If pareto is FALSE or omitted, data in the output table is
     > presented in ascending-bin order only.

->
+> &nbsp;

-Chartc    is a logical value.
+Chartc&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If chartc is TRUE, HISTOGRAM generates a cumulative percentages column in the output table.
 If both chartc and chart are TRUE, HISTOGRAM also includes a cumulative percentage line in the histogram chart.
 If omitted, chartc is FALSE.

-Chart    is a logical value.
+Chart&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If chart is TRUE, HISTOGRAM generates a histogram chart in addition to the output table.
 If omitted, chart is FALSE.

-Labels    is a logical value.
+Labels&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.

   - > If labels is TRUE, then the first row or column of inprng contains
     > labels.